 You can take a look at the two recipes below.

 That isn’t to say that things haven’t changed.
 After all, food and how people handled it was changing during Pellegrino’s time, or he wouldn’t have received so many letters (and published so many editions).
 Memorie di Angelina shares a June menu from Artusi’s book.
-I’ve included the image from the original Italian version of The Science of Cooking and the Art of Eating Well directly below.

 The author of the piece mentioned above then describes how Italians would approach such a menu today: